-Read only - Devices dealing inside this permission group have read-only permissions

-Pead/Write Devices dealing inside this authorization group can read and write /delete

-Read/Write - Devices dealing inside this authorization group can read and write /delete data packets.
+Read only - Devices dealing inside this permission group have read-only permissions Read/Write - Devices dealing inside this authorization group can read and write /delete data packets.

-With Save button the CS141 applies the settings and the SNMP agent will be restarted.
+With the Save button the CS141 applies the settings, and the SNMP agent will be restarted.
 The CS141 will not need to be rebooted.